Understand the Shopping List API

 • Distinguish between lineItems (representing Product Variants) and textLineItems (representing custom text entries) within the Shopping List data structure.

-In this module, you'll embark on a journey to understand and implement Commercetools Shopping Lists, a powerful feature essential for enhancing the customer experience beyond immediate purchases.
+In this module, you'll embark on a journey to understand and implement Shopping Lists, a powerful feature essential for enhancing the customer experience beyond immediate purchases.

 Many e-commerce scenarios require persistent, shareable Product collections.
 Shopping Lists in Composable Commerce address this need.
 They are more than just a "save for later" feature; they are a dynamic tool enabling features like: